-Later, I read individually to three elderly ladies in nursing care facility through a county literacy council, sang in a church choir, and adapted/recorded stories for Dial-A-Story, which allowed children to call the library and listen to a bedtime story.
+Later, I read individually to three elderly ladies in a nursing care facility through a county literacy council, sang in a church choir, and adapted/recorded stories for Dial-A-Story, which allowed children to call the library and listen to a bedtime story.

 I worked as a cashier for an artists' association whose mission was to promote creative arts and crafts in the community.
 And, I've lost count of how many original quilts I designed, hand quilted, and gave away.